Interactions of pre- and postselected quantum particles: Interaction between systems which are both pre- and postselected

-When we consider both particles pre- and postselected as in cases (iii) and (iv) of Section 3, the effective coupling in $A$ will increase by the factor $2^2=4$.
+When we consider both particles pre- and postselected as in cases (i) and (iv) of Section 3, the effective coupling in $A$ will increase by the factor $2^2=4$.
 For a reference case (with the particles both fully localized in $A$) in which the particles are shifted by $x$ (either repulsion or attraction), we thus expect to observe effective shifts of $4x$.
-For particles pre- and postselected as in cases (v) and (vi), the modification factor is $i^2=-1$, so instead of a shift $x$ we will see the same shift in the opposite direction (turning repulsion to attraction and vice versa).
+For particles pre- and postselected as in cases (ii) and (v), the modification factor is $i^2=-1$, so instead of a shift $x$ we will see the same shift in the opposite direction (turning repulsion to attraction and vice versa).

 For some pairs of different pre- and postselections the spots on the detector observed for the two ensembles of particles can be very similar while the underlying pointer states are significantly different.
-Straightforward calculations of the type performed in the previous section show that this is the case for pairs (i) and (ii), (iii) and (iv), or (v) and (vi).
+Straightforward calculations of the type performed in the previous section show that this is the case for pairs of numerically equal pure and mixed weak values, see Table~I.

 The state of each particle in a pure weak value case is identical, up to second order in $\big(\frac{g\tau}{\Delta}\big)$, to the state in the case of the numerically equal eigenvalue, while for mixed weak values the difference is of the first order.
-In fact, the states are exactly identical for the case (ii) and eigenvalue 1 and differ only up to second order for case (iii) and eigenvalue 2 as well as case (v) and ``eigenvalue'' $i$.
-In contrast, for the mixed weak values (i), (iv), and (vi) the pointer states differ from the respective eigenvalue cases in first order.
+In fact, the states differ only up to second order for case (i) and eigenvalue 2 as well as case (ii) and ``eigenvalue'' $i$.
+In contrast, for the mixed weak values (iii), (iv), and (v), the pointer states differ from the respective eigenvalue cases in first order.

 The product rule for weak values (\ref{prod_rule}) holds only if there is no entanglement.
 If the preselected or postselected (or both) states are entangled we might get surprising cases of the failure of the product rule \cite{nlexp,prodFailureExperimental}.
 For example, we can arrange a situation in which every particle is certainly inside $A$ but they are not present in $A$ together.
 For this purpose, we use the following entangled pre- and postselected states of the two particles